awsdocs/aws-lambda-developer-guide/doc_source/ruby-handler.md

 # AWS Lambda function handler in Ruby<a name="ruby-handler"></a>

-Your Lambda function's handler is the method that Lambda calls when your function is invoked\.
+The AWS Lambda function handler is the method in your function code that processes events\.
+When your function is invoked, Lambda runs the handler method\.
+When the handler exits or returns a response, it becomes available to handle another event\.

 In the following example, the file `function.rb` defines a handler method named `handler`\.
 The handler function takes two objects as input and returns a JSON document\.

 **Example function\.rb**